 2.5 Starch Determination

 Iodine (0.2g) was dissolved and 2g potassium iodide (KI) in 100 mL distilled water series.
-Series of known concentrations were prepared dfrom a stock solution (100, 200, 300, 400, 500 mg/L). a known volume of 5 cm3 of each starch solution sample was pippeted into separate test tubes.
+Series of known concentrations were prepared from a stock solution (100, 200, 300, 400, 500 mg/L). a known volume of 5 cm3 of each starch solution sample was pippeted into separate test tubes.
 Iodine reagent (1 cm3) was added to each test tube and mixed well.
 Distilled water was added to bring the total volume to a fixed amount (10 cm3).
 The solution was allowed to cool in incubator to react for 15 minutes at room temperature (away from light). the absorbance was taken at 580 nm using a UV-V spectrophotometer.

 Calibration curve of absorbance was plotted against the starch concentration using the standards.
-The curve was used to determine the concentration of starch in unknown samples.
-(Wei et al., 2019).
+The curve was used to determine the concentration of starch in unknown samples (Wei et al., 2019).

 2.6 Statistical Analysis